dhruvrajvanshi/crystal-futures/README.md

 end

 # Or handle both cases in one callback
-# (assuming future returns a String)
+a.on_complete do |result|
-a.on_complete do |x|
+  try = result.get
-  case x
+  case try
-  when String
+  when Success
-    puts x
+    puts try.get
-  when Exception
+  when Failure
-    raise x
+    raise try.error
   end
 end